ruuda/blog/posts/an-api-for-my-christmas-tree.md

 somehow making lights blink always feels magical.
 But what do you do with an internet-controlled Christmas tree?
 You hook it up to the build system, of course!
-I deployed the lights at work and put this in our `.travis.yml`:
+Last year I deployed the lights at work and put this in our `.travis.yml`:

 ```yml
 after_success: